aidyp/adp/content/post/counting-change.md

 The change-making problem is just one application of this idea.
 Within computer science, there are many more applications.
 But I think that this idea has applications to other fields.
 To me, computer science is the discipline of layering ideas on top of each other.
 Dynamic programming is a wonderful manifestation of this process, so I decided to write a blog about it.

-### post script

-Something about Nick White

-Something about wikipedia